Chiquitita: Cher version

 On May 8, 2020, American singer-actress Cher announced she had re-recorded Chiquitita in Spanish with all proceeds going to UNICEF, similar to how ABBA had done in 1979 with the release of the same song.

-Cher's Spanish version of "Chiquitita" became her first song to chart on a US Latin Chart ever.
+Cher's Spanish version of "Chiquitita" became her first song to chart on a U.S. Latin chart.
 It charted at No. 6 on the US Latin Digital Song Sales (Billboard).

 Music video

-An accompanying music video for "Chiquitita" was premiered on UNICEF's website on 9 May 2020, and uploaded to Cher's official YouTube channel shortly afterwards.
-Cher shot her part at home, with the final cut of the video featuring children from around the world in it.
+An accompanying music video for "Chiquitita" premiered on UNICEF's website on 9 May 2020 and uploaded to Cher's official YouTube channel shortly afterward.
+Cher shot her part at home, with the final cut of the video featuring children from around the world.